simplicitesoftware/documentation/docs/documentation/misc/root-deploy.md

 Deploy as root application
 ==========================

-A Simplicité instance can be deployed as the root application on an application server.
+A Simplicit&eacute; instance can be deployed as the root application on an application server.

 > **Note**: This is the default with the cloud instance templates.